1191: Nicholaa de la Haye’s First Siege

 Nicholaa de la Haye is one of those very rare women in English history.
 She is renowned for her abilities, rather than her family and connections.
 In a time when men fought and women stayed home, Nicholaa de la Haye held Lincoln Castle against all-comers.
 Her strength and tenacity saved England at one of its lowest points in history.

-The eldest daughter and co-heiress of Richard de la Haye and his wife, Matilda de Venon, Nicholaa was probably born in the early 1150s.
-Her father, Richard de la Haye was Baron of Brattleby.
-His father was a Norman and his mother was a Lincolnshire heiress, the granddaughter of Colswein of Lincoln.
+The eldest daughter and co-heiress of Richard de la Haye and his wife, Matilda de Vernon, Nicholaa was probably born in the early-to-mid 1150s.
+Her father was Baron of Brattleby.
+Richard’s father was a Norman, Robert de la Haye of La Haye du Puits in the Cotentin.
+His mother, Muriel, was English, a Lincolnshire heiress as the granddaughter of Colswein of Lincoln.
 In 1166 Richard he was recorded as owing 20 knights’ fees, which had been reduced to 16 by 1172.
-When he died in 1169, Nicholaa inherited her father’s land in Lincolnshire and his position as castellan of Lincoln Castle, a position she would hold for over 40 years.
+When he died in 1169, Nicholaa inherited her father’s land in Lincolnshire and his position as hereditary castellan of Lincoln Castle, a position she would hold for over 50 years.

 Nicholaa was married twice, her first husband, William Fitz Erneis, died in 1178, leaving Nicholaa a young widow with one daughter, Matilda.
-Before 1185 she married Gerard de Camville, brother of Richard de Camville, admiral of Richard I’s crusading fleet during the Third Crusade.
+Before 1185 she married Gerard de Camville (or Canville), brother of Richard de Camville, admiral of Richard I’s crusading fleet during the Third Crusade.
 Nicholaa and Gerard had at least 2 children together; Richard and Thomas.
 Richard was heir to both Nicholaa and Gerard.
 Nothing is known of Thomas beyond his name.
+Another daughter may have been Nicholaa d’Eyncourt, who sued Nicholaa’s granddaughter for some de la Haye lands in the 1230s; however, while it seems certain that Nicholaa d’Eyncourt was kin, unfortunately, her exact relation to Nicholaa de la Haye has not been established.

 Nicholaa’s husbands each claimed the position of castellan of Lincoln Castle by right of his wife; but Nicholaa seems to have been far from the normal subservient wife.
 When her husband was not in the castle, she was left in charge rather than an alternative, male deputy.

-Lincoln castle walls
+Lincoln castle walls leading to the Observatory Tower

 Nicholaa first comes to the attention of the chroniclers in 1191, when Prince John led the opposition to his brother’s chancellor, William Longchamp.
-Longchamp demanded that Gerard de Camville relinquish Lincoln Castle to one of his own supporters.
+Accusing him of harbouring outlaws, Longchamp demanded that Gerard de Camville relinquish Lincoln Castle to one of his own supporters.
 Gerard refused, and swore fealty to John, joining him at Nottingham Castle.
 Leaving Nicholaa to hold Lincoln.
-Richard I’s Chancellor, William Longchamp, headed north and laid siege to Lincoln Castle.
+He probably assumed that Longchamp would not wage war on a woman.
+However, Richard I’s Chancellor, William Longchamp, had no such qualms.
+He headed north and laid siege to Lincoln Castle, probably assuming, wrongly, that Nicholaa would submit easily.

 The formidable Nicholaa refused to yield, holding out for 40 days before Longchamp raised the siege, following the fall of the castles at Tickhill and Nottingham to John.
 Amusingly, Richard of Devizes said of this defence of Lincoln Castle, that she did it ‘without thinking of anything womanly’.